bemble/pilarm/README.md

-# Miveil
+# Pilarm

-> Raspberry Pi alarm clock for childs, to let them know whether they can wake up or stay in bed.
+> Raspberry Pi alarm clock

-The idea was to have a simple device that let my child know whether he can wake up or should stay in bed without a light always on, which is the case of all child alarm clock for sell.
+Step one, for childs: the idea was to have a simple device that let my child know whether he can wake up or should stay in bed without a light always on, which is the case of all child alarm clock for sell.
 In action, it's pretty simple: a sonar listen for moves, when a move is detected, if the child should stay in bed, a (blue) led is turned on for 2 seconds, when he can wake up, another led (green) is turned on.
 Everyhting else is bonus (screen, animation).

 ## Hardware